 There are various options unique to women, from workplace ergonomics, specific exercises, daily activities, clothing, and so much more, when considering interventions to avert or decrease work-related pain.
 Essentially, there is so much information; I developed a 3-hour seminar entitled “Demystifying Pain Among Women in Dentistry.”

 How about upper trapezius pain?
 Women who are short or have short torsos cannot sufficiently lower the patient chair, forcing one to raise their shoulders while practicing and causing rock-hard shoulders and trigger points.
-One helpful ergonomic solution is the use of a saddle stool which permits the operator to open the angle of the hips, lower the patient, and allowing closer positioning of the patient.
-Click here to view a video on how to prevent neck pain in dentistry.
+One helpful ergonomic solution is the use of a special ergonomic dental stool which permits the operator to open the angle of the hips, lower the patient, and allowing closer positioning of the patient.

 Could your wardrobe cause you discomfort?
 The leading culprits are purse and bra straps which can produce compression of the nerves within the trapezius muscle resulting in trigger points and headaches.
-A simple solution to this dilemma is to wear racer-back sports bra with wide straps and a theft-proof backpack–style purse which can both evenly distribute weight on the shoulders.
+Selecting the correct bra and an ergonomic purse style can help mitigate upper trapezius trigger points.

 Is your hip pain getting you down?
 Prolonged sitting can lead to muscle shortening leading to less flexibility and joint mobility.
-Great solutions that are straightforward to implement throughout the day are intermittently standing for procedures which move the hips out of a flexed position.
-Also advantageous is performing hip flexor and hip external rotator stretches regularly, as well as strengthening the gluteus medius.
-Click here for Dr. Valachi’s FREE article on hip pain.
+One intervention that is straightforward to implement throughout the day is intermittently standing for procedures, which move the hips out of a flexed position.
+There are also many more ergonomic and exercise strategies to prevent hip pain in women dental professionals.